danlourd/trade-rev/README.md

-# TradeRev Coding Challenge
+# Unsplash Photos with CSS Grid
- View photos from Unsplash server with a React client
+ View photos from Unsplash server with a React client using CSS Grid

 ### Client
  Add a config.js file to the root directory, copy the code below and update with your access/api key